-- (a) A private entity may submit a conceptual proposal to the city to gauge the city's potential interest in pursuing the proposed project as a P3.
+- (a) A private entity may submit a conceptual proposal to the city-purchasing, to gauge the city's potential interest in pursuing the proposed project as a P3.
 A conceptual proposal is not required.
 A private entity may forego submitting a conceptual proposal and submit an unsolicited detailed proposal. - (b) A private entity must tender a non-refundable proposal review fee of five thousand dollars (\$5,000.00) with its conceptual proposal.
-The city will not review a conceptual proposal that is not accompanied by the payment of this fee.
-The city purchasing may engage the services of private consultants to assist in the review of a conceptual proposal. - (c) A conceptual proposal must contain information sufficient to inform the city about (1) the overall character of the proposed qualifying project, (2) the general experience of the private entity, and (3) the general strategies to ensure successful project delivery.
+The Ccity purchasing will not review a conceptual proposal that is not accompanied by the payment of this fee.
+The Ccity purchasing may engage the services of private consultants to assist in the review of a conceptual proposal.

-- (d) Within fifteen (15) business days after receipt of the conceptual proposal, the city will either (1) summarily reject the conceptual proposal or (2) accept the conceptual proposal for substantive review and notify the private entity of the anticipated time required for the city to complete the review of the conceptual proposal. - (e) If the city decides to accept the conceptual proposal for substantive review, the city will preliminarily assess whether: (1) the proposed project is a qualifying project; (2) the proposed project delivery model offers advantages over traditional models such as lower cost, shorter schedule, or increased investment.; (3) the proposed project is reasonably likely to satisfy the criteria established by F.S. section 255.065. - (f) Upon completion of review of the conceptual proposal, the city will notify the private entity in writing of its position regarding the proposed project.
-The city may: - (1) Decide not to pursue the proposed project; - (2) Decide to pursue the proposed project, or a similar project, using other procurement methods (in which, if open to private companies, the private entity may compete if otherwise qualified); or - (3) Decide to continue considering the proposed project and request the private entity to submit a detailed proposal (which request shall not constitute a formal solicitation). - (g) The city disposition of a conceptual proposal does not limit its discretion or authority with respect to future projects, whether substantially similar or not, and whether solicited or unsolicited.
+- (c) A conceptual proposal must contain information sufficient to inform the city purchasing about (1) the overall character of the proposed qualifying project, (2) the general experience of the private entity, and (3) the general strategies to ensure successful project delivery. - (d) Within fifteen (15) business days after receipt of the conceptual proposal, the city purchasing-will either (1) summarily reject the conceptual proposal or (2) accept the conceptual proposal for substantive review and notify the private entity of the anticipated time required for the city to complete the review of the conceptual proposal. - (e) If the_city purchasing-decides to accept the conceptual proposal for substantive review, the_city purchasing-will preliminarily assess whether: (1) the proposed project is a qualifying project; (2) the proposed project delivery model offers advantages over traditional models, for example, such as lower cost, shorter schedule, or increased investment, etc.; (3) the proposed project is reasonably likely to satisfy the criteria established by F.S. section 255.065, the P3 Statute. - (f) Upon completion of review of the conceptual proposal, the city purchasing will notify the private entity in writing of its it's position regarding the proposed project.
+The Ccity purchasing may: - (1) Decide not to pursue the proposed project; - (2) Decide to pursue the proposed project, or a similar project, using other procurement methods (in which, if open to private companies, the private entity may compete if otherwise qualified); or - (3) Decide to continue considering the proposed project under the P3 Statute and request the private entity to submit a detailed proposal (which request shall not constitute a formal solicitation). - (g) The cCity purchasing's disposition of a conceptual proposal does not limit its discretion or authority with respect to future projects, whether substantially similar or not, and whether solicited or unsolicited.